'Vax-a-thon' for walk-ins coming to supersites July 14: Latest Manitoba COVID-19 vaccine info

-Although health officials ask people to have their health cards ready when calling to book an appointment, eligibility for the vaccine does not depend on having a Manitoba health card.
-Anyone who has lived in Manitoba for at least a month, regardless of immigration status, can get a vaccine, task force medical lead Dr. Joss Reimer said on March 24.
+While you're supposed to have your health card number ready when you book an appointment, vaccine eligibility doesn't depend on having a Manitoba health card.
+Anyone who has lived in the province for at least a month — regardless of immigration status — and meets eligibility requirements can get the shot.

 The province's website also has a list of what to take to your vaccination appointment.

 Kids and teens age 12 to 15 can go with a parent, guardian or caregiver or on their own.
 If they go by themselves, they'll need to have a consent form signed by a parent or guardian (which teens 16 and older can sign themselves).

 If they go alone and don't have that form, they'll need to go through an informed consent process at the vaccination site to assess their ability to consent on their own and get immunized.